Azure/osdu-developer/docs/src/before_you_start.md

 # Before you start

-Before starting it is important to ensure the Azure Subscription is properly configured for the solution to deploy.
+Before starting it is important to ensure the Azure Subscription is properly configured for a personal instance.

-## Required Resource Providers
+## Resource Providers

-To ensure the successful deployment of this solution, the following Azure Resource Providers must be registered in your subscription.
+To ensure the successful deployment, the following Azure Resource Providers must be registered in the subscription.

 | Resource Provider                 | Description                                                                 |
 |-----------------------------------|-----------------------------------------------------------------------------|